FrederikUhlemann/GEANT4PIPS/README.md

 ## How to start?

+## 1. Install GEANT4 and ROOT
+If you have not yet installed GEANT4 and ROOT you must do so first, instructions are provided in the wiki.

+## 2. Start of first example runs
 In the example, Radeon 219 is generated in the foil.
 Execute pipsProject in 'interactive mode' with visualization :
 ```